bushwickfc/owners-db/README.md

 python3 import/run.py
 ```

 This will pull data from the Google Sheet, format it, and insert it into a database.
-It will also produce a .csv file named 'no_pos_id.csv' in this script's root directory.
+It will also produce a .csv file named 'no_old_member_id.csv' in this script's root directory.
 After the inserts have been run, a list of successful/failed inserts will be printed to the console.

 ####Idempotency